icrc/virtual-reality-docs/concepts.md

 ### Choices

-The user will be presented with a choice where they can select an answer/action/etc. These choices come in various forms (about which more below), and form the basis of all interactivity within a project
+The user will be presented with a choice where they can select an answer/action/etc. These choices come in two forms (block, timed) and form the basis of all interactivity within a project.

-?> TODO
+A choice has some accompanying text (a question, description etc.) and from 1 to 4 options to choose between (admittedly, a single option is not much of a choice - but there may be situations where this makes sense).
+Each selectable option can have an [action](concepts.md#actions) associated with it, that will be carried out when the user clicks the corresponding button.

+Every choice has a layout associated with it that determines the placement and style of the displayed buttons.
+This layout can either be the project default, or a custom one for each choice (perhaps to best suit the current displayed video or frame).

+#### Block Choices

+With this type, the video will be paused until the choice is made.
+Whilst paused, it is possible to display:

+* The current frame of the video
+* A specific frame of the video
+* A repeating loop of the current

+Also, if required, it is possible to delay the pausing of the video until after the choice is displayed.

+#### Timed Choices

+This type of choice is well suited for quizzes, or 'live' situations in the video that require immediate decisions.
+A time limit in seconds be specified along with an optional 'timeout' action that will occur should the user not select any of the options within the time limit.
+The video will continue to play whilst the choice is displayed.
+A timer indicator will also be displayed.

 ### Action Events